WC28/DataSci-Marathon_Self-taught_bygrace.wc/README.md

 - 👋 Hi, I’m @WC28
-- 👀 I’m interested in Data Scientist focusing on finance and stock markets!
-My determination and passion for AI and data science are key to my success.
+- 👀 I’m interested in Data Scientist focusing on Healthcare and Criminal Justice!
+My determination and passion for Social Work + data science are key to my success.
 - 🌱 I’m currently learning ...
 Data Science Fundamentals on Harvard edX and my Goals for first month is Master Python, R basics, data science fundamentals, and complete the first stock analysis project.
 - 💞️ I’m looking to collaborate on ...\\Projects//
 - 📫 How to reach me ... my instagram: queenie.gg